top of page

 Let’s Eat

-In Augusta, you can find everything from the typical southern-style meals at Cafe 209 to nachos at Nacho Mama to oysters and Cajun and Creole fare at French Market Grille.
+In Augusta, you can find everything from BBQ dishes at 5th and Fire to nachos at Nacho Mama to local and regional-fare inspired dishes at Frog Hollow Tavern to oysters and Cajun and Creole fare at French Market Grille.

 You get the idea.

-The city also offers taprooms and a growing craft cocktail scene.
-Augusta's Coffee Trail includes places like Buona Caffe Artisan Roasted Coffee for daily caffeine fixes and other treats.
+The city also offers taprooms and plenty of places to enjoy a cocktail.
+There's also the Augusta's Coffee Trail that includes places like Buona Caffe Artisan Roasted Coffee for daily caffeine fixes and other treats.

-Make a Note: You can’t leave without having a drink or dinner (or both) at Partridge Inn.
+Make a Note: You can’t leave without having meal or a drink on the rooftop bar, or both at Partridge Inn.

 Stay for the Night (or Weekend)